HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/forklift.md

 - Being indestructible, the Forklift is a pretty decent source of cover.
 - Move around it to frustrate your opponents.

-# Trivia

-- The Forklift was designed by jchen.

 # History

 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)